bgtdevhub/apptemplate/README.md

 3. Enter the URL for the this template(your own hosted full web server URL or https://www.bgtdevhub.com/apptemplate/index.html) for your configurable app at the "Data Source" input.

+## Notes

+Has been tested to work with ArcGIS 10.8.1 but the configurable app template application (the one in portal) needs to be created from Web App Builder Developer edition.